skeggse/rollup-multi/README.md

 # rollup-multi

-CLI and API wrapped for rollup that supports bundling multiple distinct targets with common sources.
+CLI and API wrapper for rollup that supports bundling multiple distinct targets with common sources.